Widow Qing

-Widow Qing (寡妇清 (Guǎfù Qīng), 259–210 BC) was a Chinese businesswoman.
+Widow Qing (寡妇清 (Guǎfù Qīng), 259–210 BC) was a Ba-Shu businesswoman in the Qin dynasty in China.

+Widow Qing lived in Fuling in Ba (present day Chongqing).
+Qing was her given name, with her surname unknown.
+Her husband died when she was still young and she never remarried.
 She belonged to the family who controlled the cinnabar mines in Changshou, which she managed herself as a widow.
-She is foremost known in history for her good business relationship to Emperor Qin Shi Huang, over whom she wielded a great deal of influence because of their business transactions and her substantial economic power.
+She is recorded in historical accounts for her good business relationship to Emperor Qin Shi Huang, over whom she wielded a great deal of influence because of their business transactions and her substantial economic power.
+The emperor constructed a memorial tower (女懷清臺) in her honour.

 She has been the subject of a TV-series in China.